Civil War Memorial

 In the 20th century, Coles County continued to evolve, experiencing both the challenges and successes of a changing economy.
 The decline of coal mining in the region led to the loss of jobs and economic downturn.
 However, the county managed to diversify its economy, attracting new industries such as healthcare, education, and retail.
 Today, Coles County is known for its vibrant communities, natural beauty, and a balance between its rich history and a vision for the future.

-This timeline provides a condensed summary of the historical journey of Coles County, Illinois.
+This timeline provides a concise overview of the key events in the history of Coles County, Illinois.

 • 1816 - Coles County is established as a county in Illinois.